Division of Rheumatology

 Seattle, WA 98195

 Thank you for your interest in our rheumatology training program.
 We are seeking fellows that are primarily interested in becoming Rheumatologists with academic appointments in teaching hospitals.
 While expert training in clinical care remains a major objective of the program, candidates wishing to go directly into private practice following fellowship training may be better served by other training programs around the country.
 We encourage applications from candidates in the WWAMI region (Washington, Wyoming, Alaska, Montana, Idaho) who may be interested in becoming rheumatologists in their home state.
-We look forward to your interest in our post-doctoral training program.

 The Division of Rheumatology at the University of Washington has been engaged in postdoctoral training of rheumatologists for over 40 years.
 The training program in rheumatology is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and has been supported by the National Institutes of Health (NIH).
 The Adult and Pediatric Divisions of Rheumatology are the recipients of a research training grant from NIH, providing six training stipends per year.
 These stipends can be awarded only to citizens or permanent residents of the United States of America.
 The training program is conducted by nine full-time and thirty-five clinical faculty members of the Division of Rheumatology and generally lasts 2 to 3 years.
 The number of trainees in the program during recent years has varied from four to six per year, including postdoctoral fellows in the first, second or third year.
 We generally accept 3 fellows per year.